the-other-mariana/computational-geometry/voronoi/README.md

 ### ActivateCircle

 1. Obtain the parabola segment that is in between, which will disappear from T. This refers to the parabola that will disappear with the circle event.
 The circle event contains this pointer that points to the leaf of T, that we will call g.
-In this example, g points to p1 which is exactly the segment that will disappear from T when the directrix reaches a circle event height. <br />
+In this example, g points to p1 which is exactly the segment that will disappear from T when the directrix reaches that circle event height. <br />

 ![image](https://github.com/the-other-mariana/computational-geometry/blob/master/voronoi/res/parabola-inbetween.png?raw=true) <br />